luxeengine/luxe-docs/docs/tutorial/collision-callbacks.md

 The logic in our game is based on the jar being in a certain state, like none, ready to be picked up, picked up and locked, unlocked and ready to open.

-We'll add another enum for the state of the jar:
+We'll add another enum for the state of the jar in `area1.wren`:

 ```js
 class State {